Skip to Content

 If your varnish layer is glossy and it is a polymer film (most acrylic varnishes are polymer) then paint won’t stick to eat without preparation and will peel off.

-If you painted over varnished painting, you need to varnish it again.
+If you painted over a varnished painting, you need to varnish it again.

 be stuck in paint or varnish and remove them before applying the next layer with tweezers.

-To sum up all benefits of varnishing acrylic paintings as some final thoughts:
+To sum up all the benefits of varnishing acrylic paintings as some final thoughts:

-• the main benefits of varnishing an acrylic painting are of course UV protection, dust and moisture protection, professional look and guarantee of its longer life.
+- the main benefits of varnishing an acrylic painting are of course UV protection, dust and moisture protection, a professional look, and a guarantee of its longer life.

-• our painting is easy to clean and it won’t let moist inside or be affected by changes of temperatures.
+- our painting is easy to clean and it won’t let moisture inside or be affected by changes of temperatures.

 Whether you will decide to varnish your finished masterpiece or not, it is a great idea to actually know your options and why people seal or prefer not to their paintings.